-All students must notify the office and complete a "Student Driver Form" in order to drive their own vehicle to school. П Students who have a driver's license will be permitted to leave campus during lunch time a minimum of two times per week with special permission.
+drive their own vehicle to school.

+Students who have a driver's license will be permitted to leave campus during lunch time a minimum of two times per week with special permission.
 Students must have permission from the Administrator as well as from parents in order to leave campus.

+All students must notify the office and complete a "Student Driver Form" in order to

-This is considered a privilege and, if abused, will be denied. П Junior and Seniors under the age of 18 will be permitted to carry no more than one student in their vehicles.
+- Junior and Seniors under the age of 18 will be permitted to carry no more than one student in their vehicles.
 In order for a student to ride with any other student, a student rider consent form needs to be turned in to the office prior to the event and must be specific for that event.
 This consent form needs to come from the parents of the ridder as well as the student driver.
 This is restricted to Juniors and Seniors.
-No younger student may ride with another student unless that student is a sibling, and then only to come to school in the morning and leave school in the afternoon.
-Student drivers should not be driving anywhere on campus except to arrive and leave.
+No younger student may ride with another student unless that student is a sibling, and then only to come to school in the morning and leave school in the afternoon. - ☐ Student drivers should not be driving anywhere on campus except to arrive and leave.

 No student should be driving behind the buildings.

+or related paraphernalia in a student car driven or parked on campus.
+Cars are subject to search, and there should never be any tobacco, alcohol, drugs, П checked in.
+Students need permission from office personnel to return to the vehicle once they have Students may not loiter in the parking lot during the school day. driving privileges.
+Anything deemed to be reckless operation may result in the immediate suspension of Speed limit is strictly limited to 10 mph on campus.
 Leaving campus must have the Administrator's permission as well as the parents'.
-Speed limit is strictly limited to 10 mph on campus.

-or related paraphernalia in a student car driven or parked on campus.
-Cars are subject to search, and there should never be any tobacco, alcohol, drugs Students need permission from office personnel to return to the vehicle once they have checked in.
-Students may not loiter in the parking lot during the school day. driving privileges.
-Anything deemed to be reckless operation may result in the immediate suspension of